AlecCooper/Inuktitut-Detect/README.md

   `-t` tells the program to retokienize the data.
 Since tokienization takes some time, by default it is saved to a created `/Data` folder in the form of `.npy` files.
 Adding this flag will reprocess the corpus.

 #### Paramater File
-A paramater file is included in the repo.
+  paramater file is included in the repo.
 It includes the paramaters:
-`learning rate:0.005`
+  * `learning rate:0.005`
   The learning rate our model uses during SGD
-`num epochs:100`
+  * `num epochs:100`
 The number of epochs in the training loop
-`num test:1000`
+  * `num test:1000`
 The number of samples set aside for testing